FREE SHIPPING OVER $125 ON DOMESTIC (LOWER 48) ORDERS | SHOP NOW

 • I have the Mora Companion for many years now, it’s a great knife very light and very useful .
 I throw in my bag when heading upstate, I bring it to the beach/fishing.
 I practice staring fires with it by making feather sticks & wood shavings in he backyard.
 But mine seems be more of a rounder spine though.
 But it still a great knife when hiking you don’t even know it; there.
 I even use it in the kitchen once in a while.
 You just can’t go wrong with this Knife!!
 You won’t be sorry.

-John N on
+- John N

-Leave a comment
+Post a comment

 Please note, comments must be approved before they are published